keeratS/445team27/notebooks/piyush/README.md

 ## 3/8/22

-Designed part of the PCB for the circuit.
-Designed the schematic and PCB for the AC bridge circuit, instrumentation amplifier, balanced demodulator, and output amplifier and summing amplifier for adding a DC offset to the output.
+I designed part of the PCB for the circuit.
+I designed the schematic and PCB for the AC bridge circuit, instrumentation amplifier, balanced demodulator, and output amplifier and summing amplifier for adding a DC offset to the output.
 Jyotsna and Keerat worked on the part of the PCB for the microcontroller and waveform generator.
 Eventually, we decided to split the design into two boards, a microcontroller board and a sensor board.
 Here is the schematic and PCB for the sensor board V1: